Alberta

 Your Quick Guide to Gambling in Alberta

-With a regulated iGaming market expected to launch in 2026, alongside its long-established land-based casinos, gambling in Alberta is entering a major new chapter.
+With a regulated iGaming market set to launch on July 13th, alongside its long-established land-based casinos, gambling in Alberta is entering a major new chapter.
 This guide breaks down what’s available today, what’s coming next and how gambling is regulated across the province.

 Ontario skyline